streptomyces/advancedR/README.md

 Course                       1600  to   1730
 ---------------------        ---------------

-## As soon as you join the MS Teams meeting
+## As soon as you arrive

+* Login to a PC in the training theatre using your institute identity.

 * Point your web browser to the url shown at the top which is [https://bit.ly/3pPBwwC](https://bit.ly/3pPBwwC)